 By registering with Secure Authentication, you're taking an important step to safeguarding your personal information as well as University data!

-Two-factor (2FA) verification requires more than just a password to gain access to University IT systems.
+Multi-factor (MFA) verification requires more than just a password to gain access to University IT systems.
 This second layer of security enforces an additional authentication method, such as a passcode (sent through voice or text message) for authentication to be granted to our electronic systems.

 To stay secure on the go, you can download the mobile application, desktop application or a Yubikey.
 The application will serve as another option (other than SMS text or voice) for you to obtain your passcode.